-File a joint divorce application online
+File a joint or simple divorce application online

 Family Law involves all legal issues that can be dealt with in a family court, including: